New to Sly Flourish? Start Here or subscribe to the newsletter.

 Like everything here at Sly Flourish, we might keep these ideas in our toolbox and use them when they make the game more fun.

-Share this article with your friends using this link: https://slyflourish.com/lazy_approach_to_stronger_monsters.html
+Share this article by copying this link: https://slyflourish.com/lazy_approach_to_stronger_monsters.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.